centiservice/mats3_site/_docs/C-patterns-01-work-queues.md

 ### Explicit Work Queues

-However, while there are ways to mitigate the problem you create by sending 10k jobs onto the queues at the same time, it might be better to use explicit work queues.
+However, while there are ways to mitigate the problem you create by sending 10k jobs onto the MQ at the same time, it might be better to use explicit work queues.
 You could then pace the issuing.
 As a simple example, this could be a schedule that runs every 15 seconds, and looks at the current list of jobs.
 It counts how many jobs are in state "PROCESSING".
 It tries to keep 10 jobs outstanding, and thus picks the next up to `10-count_processing` jobs that are in state "NEEDS_PROCESSING" (thus avoiding other states like "PROCESSING", "DONE" and "ERROR"), and starts processing for